-Now do:
+Now do.

-- 3D refinement → Single map refinement (e2refine easy). - input → sets/best-bad1 ctf flip lp12.lst - inputavg → leave empty - model → select your good starting model (model_00_01.hdf or similar) - targetres→15, sym→d2, iter→2, mass→400, speed→5, apix→0, ampcorrect→auto, tophat→(empty text box) - parallel→thread:4 and threads→4 (or appropriate numbers) - Launch - e2refine_easy creates an HTML (web page) report as it runs explaining the various decisions it makes and the parameters it used, as well as summarizing the results.
+- 3D refinement → Single map refinement (e2refine easy). - input → sets/best-bad1__ctf_flip_lp12.lst - inputavg → leave empty - model → select your good starting model (model 00 01.hdf or similar) - targetres→15, sym→d2, iter→2, mass→400, speed→5, apix→0, ampcorrect→auto, tophat→(empty text box) - parallel→thread:4 and threads→4 (or appropriate numbers) - Launch - e2refine_easy creates an HTML (web page) report as it runs explaining the various decisions it makes and the parameters it used, as well as summarizing the results.
 Browse into the refine_01/report folder and select index.html.
-You can press the "Firefox" button (or just browse to the file in your web-browser if that doesn't work on your machine). - The report is updated continuously, including
+You can press the "Firefox" button (or just browse to the file in your web-browser if that doesn't work on your machine). - The report is updated continuously, including resolution and convergence plots.
+You will need to